oestreichera/redshiftdrift_cl/README.md

 ## Redshift Drift $C_l$

-Code to calculate the angular power spectrum of redshift drift fluctuations as described in arxiv:
+Code to calculate the angular power spectrum of redshift drift fluctuations as described in arxiv:2505.04731

 For either a $\Lambda$ CDM universe: